These Thai Basil Noodles are perfect if you’re craving some bold flavor for dinner. The recipe is easy to make and ready in about 30 minutes.

 - Add mushrooms and bok choy (as well as another TB of oil if needed) and cook until tender.

-- Meanwhile heat a large pot of water for rice noodles.
+Meanwhile, heat a large pot of water for rice noodles.
 When water is boiling, turn off heat and add rice noodles for about 4 minutes or until al dente.
-You don't want them too soft becasue they will cook more later on.*
+You don't want them too soft because they will cook more later on.***

 - When noodles are al dente, drain and add to pan.